 Cobh is not only known for its colourful buildings but also the prominent Cathedral that is perched on a hill.
 It is free to enter and those visiting between May and September can hear the 47 bells ringing on Sunday at 4.30pm.

-One of the best coastal towns in Northern Ireland is Portrush in County Armagh.
+One of the best coastal towns in Northern Ireland is Portrush in County Antrim.
 Home to one of the best beaches in Ireland, Portrush has a pretty marina beside the long sandy beach that makes holidaymakers flock to this seaside town in summer.

 Portrush is also one of Ireland’s best surfing destinations and also has a prestigious golf course.
 While the town itself is geared mainly towards the high season visitors, it is also the perfect base for exploring the Coastal Causeway.
 It is just a 20-minute drive to the Giant’s Causeway, a drive which will take you past Dunluce Castle.

 One of the smallest but most beautiful towns in Ireland to visit along the coast is Howth.
 Howth is a coastal village and suburb of Dublin with a yachting harbour and a busy port.
 As a fishing port, you will find some of the best seafood in the local restaurants.
+It is a great place to spend a day out of Dublin City Centre.

 Howth village is located at the foot of the Howth Head headland on which you will find many coastal walks and the golf course.
 Howth Castle gardens are worth visiting.
 You cannot enter the castle as it contains private apartments.
-However, on the castle grounds you can visit the ruined Corr Castle, see an ancient dolmen, and visit St Mary’s Abbey, originally founded in the 11th century by a Viking king.
+However, on the castle grounds, you can visit the ruined Corr Castle, see an ancient dolmen, and visit St Mary’s Abbey, originally founded in the 11th century by a Viking king.

 Howth is a lovely coastal village to visit and if you are visiting in May, you could catch the Dublin Bay Prawn Festival, held annually in Howth, one of the best food festivals in Ireland.
 Find your Howth accommodation here.